Manatee Mother Nurses Calf And Little Orphan

 - Image Size

-CGrant, Citrus County, Crystal River, Crystal River National Wildlife Refuge, Florida, Kings Bay, Three Sisters Springs, Trichechus manatus latirostris, adoptee, adoptee and mother, adoption, adoptive mother, calf, calves, caring, documented, endangered, herbivores, horizontal, juvenile, juveniles, light, light rays, manatees, marine mammals, mother, mother and calf, nature, no people, older female calf, orphan, orphaned calf, outdoors, rays, scars for ID, series, sirenia, springs, sun, sun rays, tails, three female animals, two female calves, underwater, undisturbed, animals in the wild, care, color image
+CGrant, Citrus County, Crystal River, Crystal River National Wildlife Refuge, Florida, Kings Bay, Three Sisters Springs, Trichechus manatus latirostris, adoptee, adoptee and mother, adoption, adoptive mother, calf, calves, caring, documentation, documented, endangered, herbivores, horizontal, hungry, juvenile, juveniles, kayaks, light, light rays, manatees, marine mammals, mother, mother and calf, nature, no people, nursing, older female calf, orphan, orphaned calf, outdoors, photography, rare behavior, rays, series, sirenia, springs, sun, sun rays, three female animals, two female calves, underwater, undisturbed, volunteer, care, animals in the wild, animals in the wild, care, color image, color image